This website uses cookies

 Improved Patient Outcomes and Reduced Readmissions

-Readmissions to the hospital shortly after transitioning can indicate that a patient or resident received subpar care.
+Readmissions to the hospital shortly after transitioning can indicate subpar care.
 These events may contribute to an erosion of trust between the individual and their care team and cause emotional, mental, and financial strain for patients, residents, and their families.
 Those potential outcomes reinforce the importance of enhancing the quality of care in SNFs.

-Patient- and resident-centered care helps reduce the chance of readmission in several ways.
-This model results in better management of chronic conditions, lessening complication rates.
+Patient-centered care helps reduce the chance of readmission in several ways.
+For instance, this model results in better management of chronic conditions, lessening complication rates.

 Increased Patient and Family Satisfaction